 Our aim at Newsome Junior School is to inspire children’s curiosity, interest and appreciation for the world that we live in.
-We intend to equip children with geographical skills to develop their knowledge through studying places, people and natural and human environments.
+We intend to equip children with the geographical knowledge to develop their skills through studies of places, people and natural and human environments.

-Through our geography curriculum children have opportunities to investigate and interpret a range of geographical locations in Britain and across the wider world.
+Through our geography curriculum, children have opportunities to investigate and interpret a range of geographical locations in Britain and across the wider world.
 We encourage children to become geographers through collecting, analysing and communicating through discussion our findings.
-Where possible we ensure cross curricular links with maths and literacy.
+Where possible, we ensure cross curricular links with maths and literacy.
 Geography provides excellent opportunities to support all learning abilities through investigations, outdoor learning and analysing data.
-We are incredibly fortunate to have a vast amount of outdoor space, including woodlands to allow children to be hands on with the environment.
+We are incredibly fortunate to have a vast amount of outdoor space, including woodlands to allow children to be ‘hands on’ with the environment.

 Our Geography Curriculum Impact